fbohz/fbohz.github.io/src/pages/index.md

       As a social entrepreneur I have co-launched different projects in areas such as health (MomBox), sustainability (PowerToThePeople), specialty food through art ([ArtesanoSpirit](https://artesanospirit.com/)) and performing arts.
 Many of such ventures have been awarded in business competitions.

-      I've also contributed as a technical writer for [CareerKarma](https://careerkarma.com/blog/author/felipe-bohorquez/) and have been featured on various tech journals on [Medium](https://fbohorqu.medium.com/).
+      As a passionate writer, I've been an author for [CareerKarma](https://careerkarma.com/blog/author/felipe-bohorquez/) and I've done weekly articles on a variety topics on top [Medium Publications](https://fbohorqu.medium.com/).

     actions:
       - label: Connect With Me